Improving Autoencoder Training Performance for Hyperspectral Unmixing with Network Reinitialisation: Introduction

 An overview of the HU methods can be found in ~\cite{Bioucas2012overview}.
 The approaches range from simple pure-pixel algorithms e.g. Pixel Purity Index (PPI)~\cite{Boardman1995PPI} or N-FINDR~\cite{Winter1999NFINDR} to more complex ones e.g. SISAL~\cite{Bioucas2009SISAL} which work with non-pure pixels and noisy data.

-An autoencoder (AE) is a neural network that through hidden layers compresses an input into a lower-dimensional (latent) space and reconstructs back the original data.
-Reduction of the input dimensionality makes the AE well-suited for HU, as it can be expected that due to spectra correlations, the actual information in HSI data can be compressed into a low-dimensional subspace of the original feature space.

-Autoencoders are thus often used as a base for HU algorithms.
+An autoencoder (AE) is a neural network that through hidden layers compresses an input into a lower-dimensional (latent) space and reconstructs the original data.
+Reduction of the input dimensionality makes the AE well-suited for HU, thus they are often used as a base for HU algorithms.
 In~\cite{palsson2018unmixing}, authors analysed fully connected AE-based architectures for blind unmixing in an unsupervised setting.
 The use of AE for unmixing in a nonlinear case was a focus of~\cite{zhao2019hyperspectral}, where authors showed how in certain situation the linearity assumption will not hold.
 The approach via convolutional AE was tested in~\cite{palsson2019convoae} and~\cite{ranasinghe2020convolutional} however, both approaches use spectral and spatial features of data at the same time.

 The general problem of random weight initialisation leading to inadequate results was observed in~\cite{hinton2006reducing}, \cite{krizhevsky2011RBM} and mitigated by the use of a stacked Restricted Boltzmann Machines (RBMs) to determine the initial weights for AE networks.
 In~\cite{glorot2010xavier}, a weight initialisation scheme was proposed that maintains activation and back-propagated gradients variance as one moves up or down the network.